 The baccalaureate rehabilitation major is listed on the Registry of Undergraduate Programs by the Council on Rehabilitation Education.
-The purpose of the undergraduate rehabilitation major is twofold: (1) to prepare graduates for entry level professional rehabilitation positions both in the public and private sectors, and partment of Athletic Training Education Program.
+The purpose of the undergraduate rehabilitation major

 The college is committed to meeting the challenges of the next decade; hence, it emphasizes quality teaching and values scholarly activity.
 The college is committed to the development of its students into knowledgeable, caring, responsive and self-directed individuals able to meet the health and human caring needs of a diverse and complex society through change, advocacy and leadership within their communities.